 In general, we believe that our results of operations are not dependent on moderate changes in the inflation rate.
 Historically, we have been able to manage the impacts of more significant changes in inflation rates through our customer relationships, customer agreements that generally provide for price increases and continued focus on improvements of operational productivity.
 However, the current inflationary environment has had a negative impact on our margins, including as a result of increased energy costs for our vehicles and our plants, as well as increasing wages in the labor markets in which we compete.
 Inflation could continue to pressure our margins in future periods.
-In addition, in response to the concerns over inflation risk in the broader U.S. economy, the U.S. Federal Reserve has been steadily increasing its benchmark interest rate since March 2022 and has signaled that additional rate increases will continue in 2023.
-It is possible that increases and utimately result in an economic recession, which could have a material adverse impact on our business.
-Adverse economic conditions resulting from inflationary pressures, U.S. Federal Reserve actions, geopolitical issues or otherwise are difficult to predict and may have a material adverse impact on our business, results of operations and financial conditions.
+In addition, in response to the concerns over inflation risk in the broader U.S. economy, the U.S. Federal Reserve increased its benchmark interest rate between March 2022 and June 2023 by a cumulative 5.0 percentage points, and has signaled that it may approve one or more additional rate increases in the remainder of 2023.
+It is possible that increases in interest rates may ultimately result in an economic recession, which could have a material adverse impact on our business.
+Adverse economic conditions resulting from inflationary pressures, U.S. Federal Reserve actions, geopolitical issues or otherwise are difficult to predict and may have a material adverse impact on our business, results of operations and financial condition.